 The Lunching Pad

-The only real upside of The Lunching Pad is that it’s located near a bunch of different rides, including Buzz Lightyear’s Space Ranger Spin and Stitch’s Great Escape.
-So if you want to grab something quick to eat while waiting in line for your next ride, The Lunching Pad will suffice.
+The only real upside of The Launching Pad is that it’s located near a bunch of different rides, including Buzz Lightyear’s Space Ranger Spin and Space Mountain.
+So if you want to grab something quick to eat while waiting in line for your next ride or while waiting for your Magic Kingdom Genie+ time, The Launching Pad will suffice.

+And there you have it folks!
 I hope you enjoyed reading about some of the best Magic Kingdom restaurants (and learning about the ones you should avoid too).
 What do you think?
 Do you agree or disagree?
 Let me know in the comments what you think are the best places to eat in Magic Kingdom!
 As always, if you have any questions, I am happy to answer them for you!
-Thank you for reading!
+Thank you for reading, and enjoy your trip to Magic Kingdom.
+Make sure to enjoy all the food for us!